 A media research analyst knows what moves consumers to purchase and how to build a strategy based on their research.
 A media research analyst also knows how much consumers will pay for a product as well as what a price says about the quality or desirability of a product.

-Media research analyst educational requirements: Some employers prefer a bachelor’s degree in business administration or marketing, however, some employers prefer a MBA.
+Media research analyst educational requirements: Some employers prefer a bachelor's degree in business administration or marketing, however, some employers prefer an MBA.

 Average 2014 market research analyst salary: $51,000